Modular binary octahedral symmetry for flavor structure of Standard Model: Benchmark models

-For lepton models, we present one representative lepton models for the case of Majorana neutrino masses generated via the type-I seesaw mechanism and one for the case of the Weinberg operator.
+For lepton models, we present one representative lepton model for the case of Majorana neutrino masses generated via the type-I seesaw mechanism and one for the case of the Weinberg operator.